jeroendonkers/scala-loom/README.md

 A digital loom written in Scala

-This is a first project in Scala and used to examin Scala's features.

-The program takes a script file that describes the set-up of a traditional pedalled loom, the threading and weaving and produces a picture that represents the cloth produced in this way.
+This program takes a script file that describes the set-up of a traditional pedalled loom, the threading and weaving and produces a picture that represents the cloth produced in this way.
 The picture can be copied to clipboard or stored in PNG format.

-loom/Pattern.scala - nice structure to describe and manipulate patterns.
+loom/Pattern.scala - classes to describe and manipulate patterns.
 Patterns are basically lists of positive integers but they can be added (concatenated), multiplied and reversed.
 These patterns are used to define the loom setup, the threading, the pedalling and the colors.